DATA-Systems/E-MailRelay-Token-Updater/README.md

 # Install the module, can be skipped if already installed
 Import-Module ExchangeOnlineManagement

-# Will open yout web-browser where you need to login.
+# Will open your web-browser where you need to login.
 Connect-ExchangeOnline
 ```